Sunshine Coast Line: Steam era

-The GER negotiated to buy both the Tendring Hundred Railway and the Clacton-on-Sea Railway, and they became part of the GER on 1 July 1883.
+The GER negotiated to buy both the Tendring Hundred Railway and the Clacton-on-Sea Railway, and they became part of the GER on 1 July 1883 by the Great Eastern, Tendring Hundred and Clacton-on-Sea Railways Act 1883 (46 & 47 Vict. c. lvi).
 The Wivenhoe and Brightlingsea Railway Company was absorbed by the GER on 9 June 1893.

-In 1923 the line (along with the rest of the GERR) became part of the London and North Eastern Railway.
+In 1923 the line (along with the rest of the GER) became part of the London and North Eastern Railway.

 A section of the line between Frinton and Walton-on-Naze had to be re-sited in 1929 due to fears of coastal erosion on the original alignment.

 Following nationalisation on 1 January 1948, the line became part of the Eastern Region of British Railways.